 The main advantages of the needling technique are that there is no incision, it can be done on several fingers at the same time, and usually very little physical therapy is needed afterward.
-The main disadvantage is that it cannot be used in some locations in the finger, because it could damage a nerve or tendon.
+The main disadvantage is that it can't be used in some places in the finger because it could damage a nerve or tendon.

-The main advantage to surgery is that it results in a more complete joint release than that provided by the needle or enzyme methods.
-The main disadvantages are that physical therapy is usually needed after surgery, and the recovery time can be longer.
+Another option for people with advanced disease, limited function and progressing disease is to surgically remove the tissue in your palm affected by the disease.
+The main advantage to surgery is that it results in a more complete and longer-lasting release than that provided by the needle or enzyme methods.
+The main disadvantages are that physical therapy is usually needed after surgery, and recovery can take longer.

-- Sheon RP, et al. Dupuytren's contracture. http://www.uptodate.com/index.
+- Aggarwal R, et al. Dupuytren's contracture. http://www.uptodate.com/home.
 Accessed Aug.
-17, 2012.
+9, 2015.

 - Dupuytren's contracture.
 American Academy of Orthopaedic Surgeons. http://orthoinfo.aaos.org/topic.cfm?topic=a00008.
 Accessed Aug.
-20, 2012.
+9, 2015.

 - Dupuytren's disease.
-American Society for Surgery of the Hand. http://www.assh.org/Public/HandConditions/Pages/DupuytrensDisease.aspx.
+American Society for Surgery of the Hand. http://www.assh.org/handcare/hand-arm-conditions/dupuytren-disease.
 Accessed Aug.
-20, 2012.
+10, 2015.